Main Phone: 262-636-9201

-Natural disasters and emergencies can happen with little to no warning, and help may not be available right away.
-It is important to be prepared so you and your family are safe until help arrives or until the emergency passes.
+Natural disasters and emergencies can happen with little to no warning, and assistance may not be available right away.
+It is important to be prepared so you and your family are safe until assistance arrives or until the emergency passes.
 See the Public Health Department's Emergency Preparedness page for important information and tips on how to prepare for many types of situations.

-Per City of Racine Municipal Code Section 70-90, dogs are not allowed at any time on the sand at North Beach and Zoo Beach, or in Colonial Park.
+Per City of Racine Municipal Code Section 70-90, dogs are not allowed at any time on the sand at North Beach, Zoo Beach, or Colonial Park.
 Unleashed dogs are prohibited at all parks and beaches.

 Leashed dogs may be in the following parks: Azarian, Back, Carre-Hogle, Colbert, Crosswalk,

 Dodge, Erskine, Gaslight Pointe, Harris Plaza, Jonas, Dr. King Plaza, Lee,

 Maple Grove, Monument Square, Myers, Pierce Dr., Randolph, Reservoir,